Eogala/Devops-Bootcamp8/Project8.md

 - Terminate your instance you created also

-# That's the end for this project.
-Welldone
+# End for this Project